Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-We can not divide a number by zero.
+We cannot divide a number by zero.

 We have covered some of the python error types, if you want to check more about it check the python documentation about python error types.
-If you are good at reading the error types then you will be able to fix your bugs fast and you will be also a better programmer.
+If you are good at reading the error types then you will be able to fix your bugs fast and you will also become a better programmer.

 ## 💻 Exercises: Day 15